Mebdix/MyPersonalWebsite/content/home/shiny.md

 headless: true

 # Order that this section appears on the page.
-weight: 120
+weight: 116

-title: Shiny
+title: Extracurricular & Pretentious Stuff
-subtitle: ''
+subtitle: 'You have better things to do than read this.'

 content:
   # Page type to display.
 E.g. project.